Battle of Mersa Matruh: Battle

-The 29th Indian Infantry Brigade arrived at the regrouping point at Fuka late in the afternoon of 28 June.
-Arriving soon after was the 21st Panzer Division.
-The commander of the brigade had assembled transport in case a quick withdrawal was necessary but the assault of 21st Panzer came too rapidly and the brigade was overrun and destroyed.
-Early on the morning of 29 June, the 90th Light Division and Italian 133rd Armoured Division "Littorio" encircled Mersah Matruh.
+The 29th Indian Infantry Brigade arrived at the regrouping point at Fuka late in the afternoon of 28 June, followed by the 21st Panzer Division.
+The commander of the brigade had assembled transport in case a quick withdrawal was necessary but the assault of 21st Panzer was too quick and the brigade was overrun and destroyed.
+Early on the morning of 29 June, the 90th Light Division and Italian 133rd Armoured Division "Littorio" encircled Mersa Matruh.
 The 10th Indian Division tried to break out on the night of 28 June but was repulsed by "Littorio".
-The Mersa Matruh positions had been bombarded by the artillery of the 27th Infantry Division "Brescia" and 102nd Motorised Division "Trento", which along with the 90th Light Division represented the main force invested in the stronghold and after some time of infantry fighting and failed break-out attempts, the stronghold sought to capitulate.
-On June 29, the 7th Bersaglieri Regiment entered the stronghold and accepted the surrender of 6,000 Allied troops while capturing a great deal of supplies and equipment.
+The Mersa Matruh positions had been bombarded by the artillery of the 27th Infantry Division "Brescia" and 102nd Motorised Division "Trento", which along with the 90th Light Division represented the main force investing the stronghold and after infantry fighting and failed break-out attempts, the stronghold sought to capitulate.
+On June 29, the 7th Bersaglieri Regiment entered the stronghold and accepted the surrender of 6,000 British troops and captured a great deal of supplies and equipment.

-The 90th Light Division was allowed no time to rest, but was quickly sent down the coast road after the retreating Eighth Army.
+The 90th Light Division was allowed no time to rest and quickly sent down the coast road after the retreating Eighth Army.
 An entry in the 90th Light War Diary rued "After all our days of hard fighting, we did not get a chance to rest or bathe in the ocean".
 The 21st Panzer Division intercepted some British columns near Fuka and took another 1,600 prisoners.
 Rommel diverted the Afrika Korps inland some 15 mi to try to cut off more of the Eighth Army.
 Small columns from both sides raced across the broken ground of the desert toward El Alamein.
 Units became intermingled and disorganised and opposing columns ran parallel to each other, with German columns sometimes running in front of the retreating British.
-The columns sometimes exchanged fire and as about 85 per cent of the Panzerarmee transport was captured British or American equipment, it was often difficult to distinguish friend from foe.
+The columns sometimes exchanged fire and as most of the Panzerarmee transport was captured British or American equipment, it was often difficult to distinguish friend from foe.